PENGLU-WashU/IMC_Denoise/README.md

 - More specific parameters can also be added and adjusted.
 Please refer to the scripts files.

 ## License

-## References
-We modified the third party codes and assembled them in our package.
-The licenses have been included in the corresponding sub-directories.
-For the original version of the codes, please refer to:
-- Manipulate training patches to enable self-supervised learning: [https://github.com/juglab/n2v/tree/master/n2v/internals](https://github.com/juglab/n2v/tree/master/n2v/internals).
-- Implement exact unbiased Anscombe inverse transform: [https://webpages.tuni.fi/foi/invansc/](https://webpages.tuni.fi/foi/invansc/).

 ## Contact